 The New Jersey Institute for Food, Nutrition, and Health (IFNH) began in November of 2008 with a $10 million capital award from the Robert Wood Johnson Foundation to the Rutgers University Foundation.
-Under the co-directorship of Dr. Philip Furmanski and Dr. Robert Goodman, the purpose of the award was to help Rutgers create a research institute that leveraged the university's rich history in the areas of agriculture, food, nutrition and health.
+Under the co-directorship of Dr. Philip Furmanski and Dr. Robert Goodman, the purpose of the award was to help Rutgers create a research institute that leveraged the university's rich history in the areas of Food Systems, Nutrition and Health.
 The institute was designated a "Signature Initiative" by Rutgers' 19th president, Richard McCormick, as part of the Our Rutgers, Our Future capital campaign.
-The institute's founding director, Dr. Peter Gillies, was recruited to Rutgers in March of 2010 and the institute officially opens its doors on the G.H.
+The institute's founding director, Dr. Peter Gillies, served from March 2010 to September 2018, with the institute officially opening its doors on the G.H.
 Cook Campus in October of 2015.

 The institute is guided by the following organizational principles and core values: